dinnterr/Chatbot-for-Parking-Space-Reservation/readme.md

 # Chatbot for Parking Space Reservation

-A Retrieval-Augmented Generation (RAG) chatbot for providing parking information and handling parking space reservations.
-The project combines LangChain, ChromaDB, Hugging Face models, SQLite, and Gradio to create an interactive parking assistant.
+A Retrieval-Augmented Generation (RAG) chatbot that can interact with users, provide information about parking spaces, handle the reservation process, and involve a human administrator for confirmation ("human-in-the-loop").
 ## Features

 ### Information Retrieval (RAG)